imswebra/cmput291MP1/Report.md

 ```

 At each of the end-points in this high-level flow, a call to a function in `database.py` allows us to insert into, query, or otherwise interact with the database.
 Because of this, the flow above more closely describes the flow of user interaction of the program.

-> The general overview of the system gives a high level introduction and may include a diagram showing the flow of data between different components; this can be useful for both users and developers of your application.

 ### User Guide
 1. Initialize the database with `sqlite3 $DATABASE_NAME.db <sql/tables.sql`